 Lantz Construction has been hired as the general contracting firm.
 After receiving bids for the complete project, we learned that the cost to complete both the 2nd and 3rd floor infrastructure build-out is approximately $1.3 million.
 This amount exceeds available funds, making it necessary to phase the project and reduce scope.

 We have committed $975,000 to this initial scope of work to include build-out of the 2nd floor and pave the way for future exhibits as sponsorship funds are secured.
 With the exception of some demolition and windows, most of the 3rd floor work to prepare the Community Education Center is on hold at this time.

-Construction crews began site work on June 27 and are looking to complete the initial scope of work by January 2017.
+Construction crews began site work on June 27 and will complete most of this shell work by end of March.

 We are working to raise funds while construction is underway.
 The more infrastructure funds that we invest while our construction firm is on-site, the more cost-effective the project.
 Our short-term goal is to raise an additional $350,000 so we can install HVAC, electricity and bathrooms on the 3rd floor.

 As you can imagine, building out heating and cooling systems or bathrooms is not particularly exciting to children.
 It is, however, the foundation necessary to create the magic and continue our CLIMB.